zhixiangteoh/tP/docs/DeveloperGuide.md

 * toString(boolean, int) is called with offset >= `lineLength` - length
 of `label`

+#### Design Consideration:

+In order to maximize `usableLength`,
+`toString(boolean isQuestion, int offset)` is designed to take parameter `offset` instead of hardcoding `offset` to be `"2147483647. ".length()` which is the maximum possible index when listing flashcards.
+As a result, flashcards with different number of digits in the index will be misaligned when listing flashcards.

 ### Tags and Filtering (Trang)

 ### Saving to text file (Wayne)